GM-Consult-Pty-Ltd/really_bored/README.md

 ## Overview

-TODO: Overview

 The [Bored API](https://www.boredapi.com/) helps you find things to do when you're bored!
-There are fields like the number of participants, activity type, and more that help you narrow down your results.
+There are fields like the number of participants, activity type, and more that help you narrow down your results (*unashamedly plagiarized from the Bored Api page on the InterWeb*).

+If you don't know what `bored` means (or you are, indeed, bored), check out the [definition of bored](#definitions)!

 We provide a few static methods that asynchronously returns an activity from the API based on parameters, or just go for Bored.random.